 Finnish documentary wins big in Leipzig

-Kaisa’s Enchanted Forest, from director Katja Gauriloff, was awarded the Golden Dove award at DOK Leipzig in animated documentary category.
+Kaisa’s Enchanted Forest, from director Katja Gauriloff, was awarded the Golden Dove award at DOK Leipzig in the Animated Documentary category.

 The documentary fairytale is set in the land of the Skolt Sami people near the polar circle.
 The narrator is Kaisa Gauriloff, a storyteller and singer and the great-grandmother of the director Katja Gauriloff.